 - is devoid of any distinctive character;

-- consists exclusively of signs or indications which have become customary in the current language or the bona fide and established practices of the trade;
+- consists exclusively of signs or indications that have become customary in the current language or the bona fide and established practices of the trade;

-- consists exclusively of the shape, or another characteristic, which results from the nature of the goods themselves, or characteristic which is necessary to obtain a technical result, or characteristic which gives a substantial value to the goods;
+- consists exclusively of a shape, or other characteristic that results from the nature of the goods themselves, or characteristic that is necessary to obtain a technical result, or characteristic that gives a substantial value to the goods;

 - is contrary to public policy or accepted principles of morality;

-- consists of, or reproduces in its essential elements, an earlier plant variety denomination registered in accordance with European Union legislation or national law, or international agreements, which the European Union or the Member State concerned is a party to, providing for protection of plant variety rights, provided it is sought to be registered in respect of plant varieties of the same or closely related species;
+- consists of, or reproduces in its essential elements, an earlier plant variety denomination registered in accordance with European Union legislation or national law, or with international agreements that the European Union or member state concerned is a party to, providing for protection of plant variety rights, provided the registration is sought in respect of plant varieties of the same or closely related species;

 - includes a badge or emblem of significant symbolic value, especially religious symbols;

-- is excluded from registration pursuant to European Union legislation or international agreements, which the European Union is a party, providing for protection of traditional terms for wine and traditional specialties.
+- is excluded from registration under European Union legislation or international agreements, which the European Union is a party to, providing for protection of traditional terms for wine and traditional specialties.

 4. How can patents and trademarks be revoked?

-A patent will be revoked by the Czech Intellectual Property Office if:
+A patent will be revoked by the Czech Industrial Property Office if: